Correlations in gravitational-wave reconstructions from eccentric binaries: A case study with GW151226 and GW170608: Results

 The $e=0.3$ cases, however, show a very precise but inaccurate inference of the chirp mass, with the quasi-circular template drastically \textit{overestimating} its value.
 The median recovered value deviates from the simulated value by $\approx 3\%$, whereas the 90\% confidence interval is about $0.2\%$ of the median estimated value. $\eta$ is well determined to be $\frac{1}{4}$ in both the eccentric and non-eccentric cases.
 Moreover, in the asymmetric mass, non-eccentric case, the correct value of $\eta$ is inferred within our error-estimates.
 However, when the simulated signal is asymmetric and eccentric, the value of $\eta$ is confidently and incorrectly inferred to be that of a symmetric binary.

-Figure~\ref{figure:enigma_enigma} illustrates these trends for the case of using \ENIGMA{}-Inspiral for both the signal and parameter estimation.
+Figure~\ref{figure:enigma_enigma} illustrates these trends for the case of using \ENIGMA{}-Inspiral for simulating the signal and performing parameter estimation.
 At low eccentricities, the mass parameters are correctly recovered, but at higher eccentricities, the recovered parameters are those of a heavier, symmetric binary.